Empire of AI and the Mission That Became an Empire

 The Book

 Empire of AI: Dreams and Nightmares in Sam Altman's OpenAI was published by Penguin Press on May 20, 2025.
-Penguin Random House lists the hardcover at 496 pages, with a paperback scheduled for May 19, 2026.
+Penguin Random House lists the hardcover at 496 pages and the paperback at 496 pages with a May 19, 2026 publication date.
 The publisher describes the book as an account of OpenAI, ChatGPT, Sam Altman, the AI arms race, and the global costs of data, compute, labor, energy, and water.
-Kirkus gives the same publication date, ISBN, page count, and publisher, and frames the book as a pointed account of AI regulation and harm reduction.
+Kirkus gives the same hardcover publication date, ISBN, page count, and publisher, and frames the book as a pointed account of AI regulation and harm reduction.

 Hao is not approaching the subject from outside the field.
 Penguin's author note identifies her as an award-winning AI journalist, formerly a Wall Street Journal reporter and MIT Technology Review senior editor for AI.
 SIAM News places the book in continuity with Hao's 2020 MIT Technology Review investigation of OpenAI, which examined how competitive pressure eroded the organization's early promise of openness.